Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Linear elastics

 In the following, we quickly discuss suitable initial and boundary data regarding our application in dynamic imaging.
 As mentioned before, a global motion can be observed externally, thus, we make the reasonable assumption that the boundary data $\psi(t,x), \ (t,x)\in \R_T\times \Gamma$ are given.
 However, in practice, only discrete boundary data $\psi(t_n, x_{i,j})$, $n=1,\dots,N$, $i=1,\dots,I$, $j=1,\dots,J$, $N,I,J\in \N$ will be available which might be even sparse with respect to the spatial component (i.e. $I,J$ might be small) or corrupted by noise.
 This will be addressed in our numerical study in Section 5.

-Since we are overall interested in a reconstruction of the initial state of the object and since the underlying motion model considers small deformations, the initial displacement data $\vartheta^0$ and $\vartheta^1$ will be set to zero.
+Since we are overall interested in a reconstruction of the initial state of the object and since we start with an undeformed configuration, the initial displacement data $\vartheta^0$ and $\vartheta^1$ will be set to zero.

-\begin{remark} According to \eqref{eq:NavierCauchy}, the Navier-Cauchy contains the initial density distri\hyp{}bution $\hat{\rho}$ as parameter which is strongly linked to the quantity $f_0$ we would like to determine by our imaging modality (in particular, they share the same singularities).
+\begin{remark} According to \eqref{eq:NavierCauchy}, the Navier-Cauchy contains the initial density distribution $\hat{\rho}$ as parameter which is strongly linked to the quantity $f_0$ we would like to determine by our imaging modality (in particular, they share the same singularities).
 If we knew this parameter $\hat{\rho}$, we would already have full knowledge about the interior structure of the studied specimen.
 Thus, we cannot assume to know $\hat{\rho}$.
 Formally, we could formulate a joint motion estimation and image reconstruction approach, where we identify the parameter $\hat{\rho}$ of the PDE using the measurements from our imaging modality.
 However, to simplify the task for our proof-of-concept study, we propose another approach.
 In order to decouple the tasks of motion estimation via the Navier-Cauchy equation and dynamic image reconstruction, we use for the solution of the PDE a simplified prior instead of the exact density distribution $\hat{\rho}$.
 This is discussed in more detail in Section 5. \end{remark}

+\begin{remark} In this paper, we use the Navier-Cauchy equation to approximate the moving body.
+Using data at the boundary we deduce the motion of the whole body.
+For this we need to fix parameters of the Navier Cauchy PDE plus fix initial data.
+This is done by an informed guess (cf. the discussions in Section 4 and 5).
+Even with these approximations we find promising results in our numerical experiments, see Section 5.
+In future work, more elaborated PDEs are going to be considered in order to capture further details of the body's motion. \end{remark}